Best Keyboard Android Apps for 2026 – AI, Grammar, and More

 Here's what modern AI keyboards can do now:

-• Translate between languages instantly while typing
+• Translate between 150+ languages with cultural context awareness

-Top AI Keyboard Apps for Android in 2025
+Top AI Keyboard Apps for Android in 2026

 Not all AI keyboards are created equal.
 After testing over 20 different apps, I've narrowed down the absolute best options based on features, performance, and user experience.